ArturTelo/SpaceWarsGame/README.md

    - A controllable spaceship at the bottom of the screen that can move horizontally to evade enemy attacks.

 2. **Enemy Invaders:**
-   - Rows of alien invaders that move horizontally and descend towards the player.
+   - Rows of enemys that move horizontally and descend towards the player.
 They fire projectiles at the player's spaceship.
+   - There is also a Boss that move back an forth with higher speed, the score of this enemy is higher than the others.

 3. **Player Shooting:**
    - The player can shoot projectiles towards the enemy invaders to destroy them.

 4. **Enemy Movement:**
    - The enemy invaders move left and right in a coordinated pattern.
 As they reach the screen edges, they descend one row.
+Except for the Boss Enemy.

 5. **Collision Detection:**
    - Check for collisions between player shots and enemy invaders.
 If a collision occurs, the corresponding enemy invader is destroyed.